21069AC/SpellingPlatformer/README.md

 # Requirements

-All you need is PyGame!
+All you need is Pygame!

 You can install this by:

 1. Opening your terminal or command prompt
-2. Run the command: pip install pygame
+2. Run the command: **pip install pygame**

-The latest version of python is recommended for performance and additional features in PyGame as well.
+The latest version of python is recommended for performance and additional features in Pygame as well.

 If you still encounter problems installing Pygame, head over to the official Pygame website: https://www.pygame.org/wiki/GettingStarted

 # How do I use this?

-Navigate to the latest version of SpellingPlatformer (Version 3) and extract the ZIP file.
+1. Navigate to the latest version of SpellingPlatformer (Version 3) and extract the ZIP file.
-Inside the ZIP file, click on the “SchoolPygame” folder and run the “main.py” file.
+2. Inside the ZIP file, click on the “SchoolPygame” folder and run the “main.py” file.
-You can run this file within any code editor like Visual Studio Code to play with variables ect.
+3. You can run this file within any code editor like Visual Studio Code to play with variables ect.

 # More